Primm 300

-Terrible's SCORE Primm 300 is an off-road race that takes place yearly in Primm, Nevada in September.
-The Primm 300 is part of a series of races that include the Baja 1000, Baja 500 and San Felipe 250.
-The event includes various types of vehicle classes such as stock VW, production vehicles, buggies, trucks, and custom fabricated race vehicles.
-The race consists of 4 loops on a 69 mile course on the east side of Interstate 15 near the Nevada-California state line.
-The main pits and start/finish area are just north of Buffalo Bills Resort.
-Due to environmental concerns chasing is not allowed, pits are permitted only in designated locations, spectator access is limited but available.
+Terrible's SCORE Primm 300 was an off-road race that took place yearly in Primm, Nevada in September.
+The Primm 300 was part of a series of races that included the Baja 1000, Baja 500 and San Felipe 250.
+The event had various types of vehicle classes such as stock VW, production vehicles, buggies, trucks, and custom fabricated race vehicles.
+The race consisted of 4 loops on a 69-mile course on the east side of Interstate 15 near the Nevada-California state line.
+The main pits and start/finish area were just north of Buffalo Bill's.
+Due to environmental concerns chasing is not allowed, pits were permitted only in designated locations, spectator access is limited but available.